Who is Great Places?

-We have over 19,000 properties in our portfolio, and in 2016/17 achieved a turnover of £103m.
-We employ approximately 670 employees and are a living wage employer with a strong commitment to supporting and developing our employees to achieve their potential.
+We have over 19,000 properties in our portfolio, and in 2018/19 achieved a turnover of over £100m.
+We employ approximately 560 colleagues and are a living wage employer with a strong commitment to supporting and developing our employees to achieve their potential.

-The legal structure of Great Places Housing Group comprises the following companies and is overseen day to day by our Chief Executive (Matthew Harrison) and a team of Executive Directors:
+The legal structure of Great Places Housing Group comprises the following companies and is overseen day to day by Chief Executive (Matthew Harrison) and 3 Executive Directors:

 Our risk areas

 Within each of our directorates, an assessment has been undertaken to identify any high risk activities or functions where modern slavery and/or human trafficking are known to be more prevalent.
 This exercise identified the following risk areas:

 - Development of new homes – construction workers and supply chain